SpindlySpider/UoP-AI-CW/README.md

 2. **Phase 2: Learning**
    - Use evolved gaits as training data for neural network
-   - Train NN to learn patterns from optimized gaits
+   - Train NN to learn patterns from optimised gaits

 3. **Phase 3: Prediction**
    - Use trained NN for real-time gait generation